Google Domains Overview – Everything You Need To Know

 Disadvantages Of Using Google Domains

-It wouldn’t be a fair overview if we didn’t discuss some of the potential disadvantages that Google Domains has.
+It wouldn’t be a fair overview if we didn’t discuss some potential disadvantages of Google Domains.

 There Are Cheaper Alternatives Out There

-Whilst Google Domains does have standard, competitive pricing, there will always be a cheaper alternative out there.
+While Google Domains has standard, competitive pricing, a cheaper alternative will always exist.

 Not As Many Smaller Extensions On It